datarevenue-berlin/OpenMLOps/tutorials/install-dependencies.md

 To set up the Open MLOps architecture, you need several dependencies on your local or client machine.
-If you've used docker,  terraform ,and kubectl before, you'll likely hav everything you need.
+If you've used Docker, Terraform, and Kubectl before, you'll likely have everything you need.
 If not, below are instructions for installing all the client-side dependencies on a fresh install of Ubuntu 20.04.

 ## Install Git